wayneeseguin/graft/doc/generating-graft-with-graft.md

 ### Skipping all Evaluation

-Specifying `--skip-eval` when running `spruce` will result in the entire **Eval Phase** being skipped.
+Specifying `--skip-eval` when running `graft` will result in the entire **Eval Phase** being skipped.
 Data is merged together normally.
 If any params are missing, they will still throw errors.
 If any pruning or cherry-picking is requested, that will also still occur.